akryl-kt/akryl-core/README.md

 ## HTML

-Instead of React, you don't need JSX - Kotlin is expressive enough already.
+Unlike React, you don't need JSX - Kotlin is expressive enough already.
 In Akryl, HTML tags are functions like `Div()` or `Span()`.
 Attributes, styles, event listeners, and children are named parameters.

 Example: